tony-blackie/game-of-life/README.md

 `P.S.` Make sure to check out functional tests in /src/Field/\_\_test\_\_/functional.test.ts

-They turned pretty cool :)
+They turned out pretty cool :)

 This project was bootstrapped with Create React App.